lucab85/ansible-role-log4shell/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+This is an example of how to use the `lucab85.ansible_role_log4shell` role (with variables passed in as parameters):

 ```yaml
 ---